$\alpha_i$-Metric Graphs: Hyperbolicity: Graphs with -metric

 \begin{theorem}[\cite{BaCh2003}] A graph $G$ is $1/2$-hyperbolic if and only if $G$ is $\alpha_1$-metric and none of the graphs of Fig. \ref{fig:1/2-hyp-forbid} occur as isometric subgraphs. \end{theorem}

 Thus, it follows from Theorem \ref{thm:alpha-1} and Theorem \ref{lem:1/2-hyp} that the class of $\alpha_1$-metric graphs is a superclass of 1/2-hyperbolic graphs and a subclass of 1-hyperbolic graphs.
 Theorem \ref{lem:1/2-hyp} describes the place of 1/2-hyperbolic graphs within the class of $\alpha_1$-metric graphs in terms of forbidden isometric subgraphs.
-Using Theorem \ref{th:charact}, Theorem \ref{thm:alpha-1} and a recent characterization of graphs with convex disks~\cite{chalopin2022graphs} (see Theorem \ref{tm:CB-graphs}), we can describe also the place of $\alpha_1$-metric graphs within the class of 1-hyperbolic graphs in terms of forbidden subgraphs.
+In what follows, we can also describe the place of $\alpha_1$-metric graphs within the class of 1-hyperbolic graphs in terms of forbidden isometric subgraphs.
+Our work in this sub-section is inspired by the following recent characterization of graphs with convex disks.

-\begin{theorem}[\cite{chalopin2022graphs}] All disks of a graph $G$ are convex if and only if $G$ has no isometric $C_k$ for every $k\ge 4$ such that $k\neq 5$, no isometric $PT$, every induced subgraph isomorphic to $PP_1$ has diameter at most 3 and every induced subgraph isomorphic to $PP_2$ has diameter 2 (see Fig. \ref{fig:CB-forbid}). \end{theorem}
+\begin{theorem}[see Corollary 4.21 in~\cite{chalopin2022graphs-M}, v1] All disks of a graph $G$ are convex if and only if $G$ has no isometric $C_k$ for every $k\ge 4$ such that $k\neq 5$, no isometric $PT$, every induced subgraph isomorphic to $PP_1$ has diameter at most 3 and every induced subgraph isomorphic to $PP_2$ has diameter 2 (see Fig. \ref{fig:CB-forbid}). \end{theorem}